jindavid/jindavid.github.io/_posts/2024-12-13-6-S978-Final-Project.md

 1. Select a dataset that is *naturally* heavy-tailed.
 2. Compute the physically meaningful observable statistics (e.g., precipitation extremes, maximum returns).
-3. Evaluate the rare-event test statistic using tail-aware metrics such as MSQE or LOADER.
+3. Evaluate the rare-event test statistic using tail-aware metrics such as RMSQE or LOADER.

 &nbsp;